Sahilj11/Learning-notes/Notes/DSA/Data Structures/Intro to DSA.md

 ### Diff b/w data and info
 - Info means , data is arranged in systematic way then its gets a structure and become meaningful

+## interface and data structure
+- Interface :- collection of operation( eg . sets , sequence)
+- DS:- way to store data that support a set of operation ( hashset is ds for set)

 ### What is DSA
 - To provide an appropriate way to structure the data we need to know about DSA
 - systematic way to organise data so that it can be used efficiently (both in terms of time and space)